Mortal Kombat X: Characters

-The game had 24 playable characters at launch, with 9 additional characters added via DLC.
+The game had 25 playable characters at launch, with 8 additional characters added via DLC.
 The playable characters in bold are new to the series, while the italicized ones are guest characters.
 Goro was available either as a pre-order bonus, or with the purchase of Kombat Pack 2.

 Along with series staples such as Scorpion, Sub-Zero, Liu Kang, Kitana and Raiden, several new fighters are added to the series' roster: D'Vorah, an insectoid humanoid who controls other insects; Ferra/Torr, a symbiotic pairing consisting of a young armored female warrior and a giant masked brute; and Kotal Kahn, an Aztec-inspired "blood god" who is the new emperor of Outworld.
 With the game's story mode spanning 20 years, the game also introduces the offspring of several characters, such as Cassie Cage, the daughter of Johnny Cage and Sonya Blade; Takeda, son of Kenshi; and Jacqui Briggs, daughter of Jax.
 Other series newcomers include Kung Jin, an archer, cousin of Kung Lao; and Erron Black, a Western-style gunfighter.
 A non-playable demonic form of Shinnok called "Corrupted Shinnok" appears as the final boss.
-Also, Tanya and Bo' Rai Cho, who would later become downloadable characters, originally appeared in the story mode cutscenes, the former even being a non-playable opponent.
+Also, Tanya and Bo' Rai Cho, who later became downloadable characters, originally appeared in the story mode cutscenes, the former even being a non-playable opponent.
 Other notable characters that appear, but are not playable include Baraka, Sindel, Fujin, Rain, Sareena, Li Mei, Frost, Stryker, Kabal, Nightwolf and Smoke.

 Development

 NetherRealm Studios began publicly hiring for the eighth generation development in April 2012.
 In July 2013, it was confirmed that a new Mortal Kombat game was in development and was said to be released alongside the film series' reboot in September 2011.
 In February 2014, actor Kiefer Sutherland claimed he was participating in this "huge game" in an unidentified role.
 The following June, Sutherland's involvement was denied by series co-creator Ed Boon.
 According to the resume of Karen Strassman, who voiced Kitana and Mileena in 2011's Mortal Kombat, the game's working title was Mortal Kombat 2.
-The game's poster was leaked and an updated version of the series' iconic dragon logo was revealed on May 28, 2010.
+The game's poster was leaked and an updated version of the series' iconic dragon logo was revealed on May 28, 2014.
 Boon posted daily riddles on his Twitter account that constituted a countdown suggesting a June 2 announcement date, hinting at the game's title being Mortal Kombat X. One of the Twitter clues left by Boon teasing this title was the image of a Lincoln MKX emblem posted with the comment, "I wonder what the X stands for?"